crusher-dev/documentation/docs/reference/sql/where.md

 ## Numeric

-QuestDB can filter numeric values based on equality, inequality, comparison, and proximity
+Crusher can filter numeric values based on equality, inequality, comparison, and proximity

 :::note